The market now has a dedicated website! You’ll find it at market.emersongarfield.org.

 The Emerson-Garfield Farmers’ Market is a seasonal weekly marketplace featuring around two dozen regional and neighborhood vendors.
 Their products include organic, locally grown fruits and vegetables, breads and pastries (including gluten-free), farm-fresh eggs, artisan soaps, raw and flavored honey, flowers and plant starts, crafts, pickles and preserves, pasture-raised meats, plus lots more.
 The aim of the market is to bring fresh, affordable goods that are locally grown or produced to the residents of Emerson-Garfield as well as all those who pass through our neighborhood.

-In a new twist on the traditional farmers’ market, the Emerson-Garfield Farmers’ Market also features a variety of both regular and rotating food trucks.
-This means hungry patrons can grab a bite while browsing the market, and it likewise helps cultivate Spokane’s emerging food truck scene.
+In a new twist on the traditional farmers’ market, the Emerson-Garfield Farmers’ Market collaborates with Spokane Hope Christian Reformed Church to offer freshly prepared, authentic Korean food alongside each market.
+This means hungry patrons can grab a bite while browsing the market or get some hot food to take away, and it likewise helps build community ties and raise funds for a neighborhood church.